jmgray/hexcast/explanation.md

 #### Problem Statement
-1. Every time you run the program, it should emit one 8-digit hexadecimal code;
+1. Every time you run the program, it should emit one 8-digit hexadecimal code
 2. It should emit every possible code before repeating
 3. It should not print "odd-looking" codes such as `0xAAAAAAAA` or `0x01234567` or any commonly used words, phrases, or hexspeak such as `0xDEADBEEF`;
 4. Codes should be emitted in apparently random order.